margaretmf/margaretmf.github.io/teaching.md

 * Relationship to Nature, Boyhood, Strange Family Members

 ### Interesting Sentences or Paragraphs ###
-* "The lovely huse by the seaside had to be sold immediately, and the little boy, carrying nothing but a small suitcase containing a pair of pajamas and a toothbrush, was sent away to live with his two aunts." (p.
+* "The lovely house by the seaside had to be sold immediately, and the little boy, carrying nothing but a small suitcase containing a pair of pajamas and a toothbrush, was sent away to live with his two aunts." (p.
 2, "James and the Giant Peach")

 * "Their names were AUnt Sponge and Aunt Spiker, and I am sorry to say that they were both really horrible people.
 They were selfish and lazy and cruel, and right from the beginning they started beating poor James for almost no reason at all.
 They never called him by his real name, but always referred to him as 'you disgusting little beast' or 'you filthy nuisance' or 'you miserable creature,' and they certainly never gave him any toys to play with or any picture books to look at.
 His room was as bare as a prison cell." (p.
 2, "James and the Giant Peach")